Metadrop/behat-contexts/README.md

    - Given paragraph of :paragraph_type type referenced on the :field_paragraph field of the last content:
      Create a paragraph with fields and attach it to the last node created.

+### Url Context

+Steps to check url values

+#### Steps

+   - Then current url should have the ":param" param with ":value" value Check an url has a specific value in a query parameter.

+   - Then current url should not have the ":param" param with ":value" value Check an url hasn't a specific value in a query parameter.

 ### IUContext

   This context provides steps for certain UI elements.

 #### Steps